Ethical Dual Oversight Doctrine

 “If you can’t track what changed, you can’t trust what remains.”

-This section provides a standardized change log format to document every update, modification, or audit result related to an AI system or ethical framework.
+Purpose: Standardized change log format to document every update, modification, or audit result related to an AI system or ethical framework.

-- 🔁 Model Update
+- Model Update

-- 🧠 Data Source Shift
+- Data Source Shift

-- 📏 Policy/Protocol Change
+- Policy/Protocol Change

-- ⚠️ Ethical Violation Patch
+- Ethical Violation Patch

-- 🧪 Audit Result
+- Audit Result

-All change logs must be permanently archived and publicly accessible.
+Retention Policy: All change logs must be permanently archived and publicly accessible.
 Redactions or deletions without independent review are considered ethical violations.

-💥 “A change log isn’t a list.
+“A change log isn’t a list.
 It’s an ethical trail of evidence.
 It’s how systems earn trust, one correction at a time.”

 These case studies are not meant to offer final answers, but to challenge your evolving principles.
 Let them sharpen the edge of your doctrine, one uncomfortable question at a time.